Tryflle/WeaveBatchDownload/README.txt

 If you are viewing this on GitHub, and are wondering how to install this, press code, and click download zip, and then extract it
-***WINDOWS ONLY*** // My discord: @tryfle (don't add me, join weave discord and @ me) https://discord.gg/vRzZWSBkfY
+***WINDOWS ONLY*** // My discord: @tryfle (don't add me, join weave discord and ping me) https://discord.gg/vRzZWSBkfY
    _____             .___       ___.           ___________                _____.__
   /     \ _____    __| _/____   \_ |__ ___.__. \__    ___/______ ___.__._/ ____\  |   ____
  /  \ /  \\__  \  / __ |/ __ \   | __ <   |  |   |    |  \_  __ <   |  |\   __\|  | _/ __ \
 /    Y    \/ __ \/ /_/ \  ___/   | \_\ \___  |   |    |   |  | \/\___  | |  |  |  |_\  ___/
 \____|__  (____  |____ |\___  >  |___  / ____|   |____|   |__|   / ____| |__|  |____/\___  >
         \/     \/     \/    \/       \/\/                        \/                      \/
-V6.13.23 - This project does not automatically fetch the latest versions of LCQT or Weave.
+V6.14.23 - This project does not automatically fetch the latest versions of LCQT or Weave.
 If there is an update available for LCQT, it will tell you and can be downloaded in one click but when it comes to LCQT, as long as it works, there is really no reason to update.
 As for Weave, all you need to do is download the latest release of Weave Loader and repeat the step in which you add a new Java agent, except instead of adding the one that is downloaded by the script, add the one you just downloaded. https://github.com/Weave-MC/Weave-Loader